Guest post by the Frugal Foodies

 Life is full of frivolous spending.

-But you know what you can’t live without?
+Because you know what you can’t live without?
 Food.

 While food may be your most important expense, it doesn’t have to be your biggest.